 - Recording artist on Inner Circle Music label

-- Performances as a leader and sideman at venues such as Smalls Jazz Club, Cornelia Street Cafe, Jazz at Lincoln Center (NYC), the Regattabar, Ryles, and Jordan Hall (Boston) and abroad in Argentina, South Africa, and Botswana
+- Performances as a leader and sideman at venues such as Smalls Jazz Club, Cornelia Street Cafe, and Jazz at Lincoln Center in New York City; the Regattabar, Ryles, and Jordan Hall in Boston; and abroad in Argentina, South Africa, and Botswana

 - B.M., New England Conservatory, jazz performance